giorgi-tsereteli/testrail-to-zephyr-csv-converter/README.md

 ├── requirements.txt       # Python dependencies
 └── README.md             # This documentation
 ```

-## � Troubleshooting

-### Common Issues

-**Missing columns in TestRail export:**
-- At the time of TestRail export, select ALL available fields and export ONLY sections associated with you, your team and your product
-- Ensure your TestRail export includes: ID, Title, Type, Manual/Automated, Overview, Preconditions, Steps, Expected Result
-- Run `./test.sh` to see what columns the transformer expects

-**Encoding issues:**
-- Sometimes TestRail export csv can't recognize bullet point values, created with dash -

-**Empty rows in output:**
-- The transformer automatically filters out empty rows from TestRail exports
-- Check the console output for row count statistics: "X rows transformed (filtered from Y total rows)"

-**Jira import fails:**
-- Verify the Parent ID exists in your Jira instance
-- Check that Labels values exist in Jira (or leave empty)
-- Ensure Product(s) Affected and Engineering Team matches your Jira project setup

-### Getting Help

-1. **Test with sample data:** `./test.sh`
-2. **Check transformer output:** Look for row count and error messages
-3. **Verify file contents:** Open the generated CSV to inspect the transformation
-4. **Update static values:** Search for "CHANGE THIS VALUE HERE" in transformer.py

 ---

 **Ready to migrate your test cases!** 🚀 This tool handles the complex multi-section Description formatting so you can focus on your testing workflow.